Space48/bigcommerce-api-js/src/management/v3/README.md

 # BigCommerce Management V3 API client

-A JavaScript client for BigCommerce's Management V3 API with full TypeScript coverage.
+A JavaScript client for BigCommerce's Management V3 API with full TypeScript typings for all API endpoints.

 For non-V3 specific documentation see the [Management API readme](../README.md).